mobj44/moonblue/README.md

 </div>

 I love the Tailwind Moonblue theme in VSCode, this is my best attempt at recreating it for Neovim.
+I also have included other additional themes in `/extra`

 # Installation